 Once we are done testing a sperm sample, it is immediately discarded into a secure biomedical waste bin.
 This ensures that your sample does not remain in the lab unless you've consented otherwise (i.e. for sperm cryopreservation).

 The cost of a semen analysis varies depending on whether you are paying out of pocket or using insurance.
+Many insurance plans do cover semen analysis when it is ordered to evaluate fertility.
+Coverage varies depending on:

 When your plan includes fertility diagnostics (many plans do), you may only be responsible for a standard copay or coinsurance.

-If you are self-pay or uninsured: A semen analysis typically costs $100 to $250 depending on the clinic and whether the test includes advanced analysis or repeat testing.
+If you are self-pay or uninsured, a semen analysis typically costs $100 to $250 (depending on the clinic and whether the test includes advanced analysis or repeat testing).

-Pregnancy is often still possible after a vasectomy through one of two primary paths:
+Achieving pregnancy is often still possible after a vasectomy through one of two primary paths:

 A vasectomy reversal is a microsurgical procedure that reconnects the vas deferens to allow sperm to re-enter the semen.
 Success depends on factors such as how long ago the vasectomy was performed and whether there is a blockage or scarring.